xl0/lovely-docs/doc_db/sveltejs-sveltekit/api-reference/$env∕dynamic∕public/essence.md

-Runtime access to public environment variables in SvelteKit applications.
+Runtime access to public environment variables prefixed with PUBLIC_ on the client side.